AET-DevOps25/team-in-the-midst-of-chaos-there-is-also-opportunity.-sun-tzu/README.md

 # Local Setup

 **Prerequisites:**

 - Preferably Ubuntu 20.04+ or a similar Linux distribution
 - Docker installed

 ## Production

-Assuming Docker is installed, the project can be deployed with Docker Compose as follows:
+The project can be deployed with Docker Compose as follows:

 1. Create a directory `aifm` and navigate into it: